Diffusion Model-based Parameter Estimation in Dynamic Power Systems: Results

 \section{Results}

 \bmhead{Simulation settings}

-We adopt the advanced CLM -- composite load model with distributed generation (CMPLDWG)~\citep{CMPLDW-DG} developed by Western Electricity Coordinating Council (WECC).
-This state-of-the-art model incorporates the increasingly penetrated power electronic-interfaced loads, single-phase induction motors (IMs), and distributed energy resources (DERs).
-The CMPLDWG model details are illustrated in Supplementary Section~1.
-By applying electrical fault-induced disturbances in the transmission system, we generate the dynamic responses of CMPLDWG, including the transient trajectories of active and reactive powers measured at the interconnection point.
-Specifically, three distinct electrical faults with different fault clearing times and bus locations (Supplementary Section~4 are selected for the simulation study, including one that results in power electronic load tripping (\textit{trip fault}), one which induces motor D stalling (\textit{stall fault}), and another that exhibits neither phenomenon (\textit{ordinary fault}).
+We adopt the advanced CLM -- the composite load model with distributed generation (CMPLDWG)~\citep{CMPLDW-DG} developed by Western Electricity Coordinating Council.
+This state-of-the-art model incorporates the increasingly penetrated power electronic-interfaced loads, single-phase induction motors, and distributed energy resources.
+The CMPLDWG model details are shown in Supplementary Section~1.
+By applying electrical fault-induced disturbances in the transmission system, we generate the dynamic responses of CMPLDWG, including the transient trajectories of active and reactive powers measured at the point of interconnection.
+Specifically, three distinct electrical faults with different fault clearing times and bus locations (Supplementary Table~1) are selected for the simulation study, including one that results in power electronic load tripping (trip fault), one which induces motor D stalling (stall fault), and another that exhibits neither phenomenon (ordinary fault).

 CMPLDWG contains nearly 200 parameters.
 Some demonstrate significant impact on the system dynamics, while others have minor effects and are difficult to estimate.
-To solve the parameterization problem efficiently and effectively, we conduct global sensitivity analysis using Sobol's method.
-The analysis details and key findings are presented in Supplementary Section~3 , which reveal notable sensitivity variations across different fault events.
-Based on the parameter rankings according to the total Sobol indices under various fault events (Supplementary Fig.~6 ), we select 30 parameters with relatively high sensitivity for identification.
+To solve the parameterization problem efficiently, we conduct global sensitivity analysis using Sobol's method.
+The analysis details and key findings are presented in Supplementary Section~3, which reveal notable sensitivity variations across different fault events.
+Based on the parameter rankings according to the total Sobol indices under various fault events (Supplementary Figure~6), we select 30 parameters with relatively high sensitivity for identification.
 Supplementary Table~2 lists these parameters along with their notations and physical meanings.
 We generate training and testing datasets by perturbing these sensitive parameters and running grid simulations under different fault-induced disturbances.
-Supplementary Section~4 provides details of the data generation process.
+Supplementary Section~4.1 illustrates the data generation process.